Genetic improvement of common bean in Zambia for multiple diseases resistance using marker-assisted and conventional breeding

 Background

 Common bean in Zambia is mainly grown in the highlands of Northern and Muchinga provinces, which stretch into the Mbeya region of southern Tanzania.
 Despite the economic and nutritional importance of common bean in Zambia, its yield remains low due to biotic and abiotic stresses.
 The UNZA research team led by Dr Kamfwa is breeding common bean varieties expressing resistance to each of the diseases common bacterial blight, anthracnose and bean common mosaic virus.
+The current grant (2023-2026) awarded to Dr Kamfwa and his team builds on progress of previous grants.

 Objectives